StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ![Picture 1](Pictures/GPS1A.jpg)

-And the respective plots from Ucenter were are shown below, GPS 3 is a Ublox6M tested with the large ceramic patch antenna (3A) and the smaller one which is sometimes used (3B).
+And the respective plots from U-center were are shown below, GPS 3 is a Ublox6M tested with the large ceramic patch antenna (3A) and the smaller one which is sometimes used (3B).

 <br><br>

 #### 1 - Ublox 7M GPS
-Often used on quadcopters and similar, has 25mm ceramic patch antenna inside.
+Often used on quad copters and similar, has 25mm ceramic patch antenna inside.
 <br><br>

  ![Picture 1](Pictures/1.jpg)